A unified concept of the degree of ill-posedness for compact and non-compact linear operator equations in Hilbert spaces under the auspices of the spectral theorem: The spectral theorem as a tool for defining the degree of ill-posedness also in the non-compact case

 coincides with the spectrum ${\rm spec}(T^*T)$ of the operator $T^*T$ (cf., e.g., \cite[Theorem~2.1(g)]{Haase18}) and is hence a subset of $[0,\|T^*T\|]=[0,\|T\|^2]$.
 Let us mention that the injectivity requirement for $T$ made throughout this paper implies that $\mu(\{\omega \in \Omega:\,\lambda(\omega)=0\})=0$.

-As a consequence of the above mentioned coincidence between spectrum of $T^*T$ and the essential range of $\lambda$, the operator equation \eqref{eq:model} is ill-posed if and only if zero belongs to the essential range of the multiplier function $\lambda$.
-Our goal is to characterize the ill-posedness of the original operator equation \eqref{eq:model} and its associated normal equation by properties of this multiplier function $\lambda$ in \eqref{eq:lambda} and their implications.
+{The operator equation \eqref{eq:model} is ill-posed if and only if $0 \in {\rm spec}(T^*T)$.
+Then as a consequence of the above mentioned coincidence between spectrum of $T^*T$ and the essential range of the multiplier function $\lambda$, the criterion of ill-posedness for \eqref{eq:model} is the occurrence of an \emph{essential zero} of the function $\lambda$, which means that zero belongs to the essential range of $\lambda$.} Our goal is to characterize the ill-posedness of the original operator equation \eqref{eq:model} and its associated normal equation by properties of this multiplier function $\lambda$ in \eqref{eq:lambda} and their implications.
 However, this is not immediately possible without further restrictions, since the spectral decomposition \eqref{eq:Multop} is not uniquely determined for the operator $T$ as the following lemma indicates.
 Note that this observation was already employed in \cite{bhmr07}: \begin{lem} If $\kappa : \Omega \to (0,\infty)$ is a $\mu$-measurable function, then also

 with

 is a spectral decomposition of $T^*T$. \end{lem} \begin{proof} First we show that $\tilde W$ is unitary.
 For $f \in L^2 \left(\Omega, \tilde \mu\right)$ we have

 since $\kappa$ is real-valued and $W$ unitary.
 Furthermore, the computation